One of the most ambitious SEO campaigns ever.

 If Backlinks are so Important, Explain This to Me

-You cannot convince me that the most sophisticated big data company in the world
+You cannot convince me that the most sophisticated big data company in the world, the same company that owns Google Analytics, Chrome, and Android is using an easily gamed metric like backlinks as a primary ranking signal.

+It’s just too unbelievable.
+Yes, DoNotPay has an incredible backlink profile.
 Their earned media has gotten them natural placements in BBC, CNN, CNBC, Vice, New York Times, Washington Post, PBS, Fox, Today Show, and more.

-I know this because our team has created successful campaigns with a very average number of backlinks.
+Some of these publications featured them multiple times.
+And this does make our job easier.
+But it’s not the primary factor behind the success of the campaign.
+I know this because our team has created successful campaigns with a very average number of backlinks:

 AnyLeads.com was a DR33

-That didn’t stop us from going o to 47,000 organics/month.
+That didn’t stop us from going 0 to 47,000 monthly organic visits.

 CampusReel.org was a DR33